reidmorrison/semantic_logger/README.md

 When Semantic Logger is included on a Rails project it automatically replaces the loggers for Rails, ActiveRecord::Base, ActionController::Base, and ActiveResource::Base with wrappers that set their Class name.
-For example in railtie.rb:
+For example in semantic_logger/railtie.rb:

 ```ruby
 ActiveRecord::Base.logger = SemanticLogger::Logger.new(ActiveRecord)